 25 Front Yard Palm Tree Landscape Designs (with Pictures)

-Christmas palms (Veitchia Merrillii) by the entrance create an instant landscaping and add some shade.
+Christmas palms (Veitchia merrillii) by the entrance create instant landscaping and add some shade.

-With so many different palm species available, you can mix and match colors, sizes, and shapes.
-If your lawn needs a new accent, or you want to impress the neighbors with a one-of-a-kind plant, consider using palms that bring some color to the landscape.
+With so many different palm species, you can mix and match colors, sizes, and shapes.
+If your lawn needs a new accent or you want to add a one-of-a-kind plant to impress the neighbors, consider using palms that bring some color to the landscape.

-Creating a privacy barrier couldn’t be easier with palms like the areca palm, which has multiple trunks and broad palm leaves.
+Creating a privacy barrier couldn’t be easier with palms like areca palm which has multiple trunks and broad palm leaves.

-While multi-trunk palms are great for privacy, sometimes you need a tall palm tree to provide extra shade, especially if you have a second-floor balcony that receives a lot of sunlight during the day.
+While multi-trunk palms are great for privacy, sometimes you need a tall palm tree for extra shade especially if you have a second-floor balcony that gets a lot of sun during the day.

-Palms can also make an attractive addition to your forgotten flower bed and turn your flowers into the spectacular centerpiece.
+Palms can also make an attractive addition to your forgotten flower bed and turn your flowers into a spectacular centerpiece.

 Use Palm Trees For Framing The Home or Entryway